fruition-partners/filesync/README.md

 *Comments are included below for documentation purposes but are not valid in JSON files.
 You can validate JSON at
 <http://www.jslint.com/>*

+Note that it is now possible to store your app.config.json file separate from the repo.
+Just save your file in your home directory as below:
+ * on mac: `~/.filesync/app.config.json`
+ * on windows: `c:\\<HOME DIR>\.filesync\app.config.json`

     {
         // maps a root (project) folder to an instance "roots": {